microsoft/FluidFramework/examples/apps/attributable-map/README.md

 # @fluid-example/attributable-map

 **Hit Counter** is a simple demonstration that showcases how to use the `mixinAttributor` and the experimental DDS `AttributableMap`.
 The user can click on the button to increment the count value by one.
 Upon updating the count value, the corresponding attribution key will also be updated.
 The attributor then retrieves the attribution information and stores it, allowing all co-authors to automatically view the latest timestamp at which any author pressed the hit button.
 The attribution information, which consists of the user name and the timestamp of the most recent edit, is displayed at the bottom.
 Please refer to [Attributor](../../../packages/framework/attributor/README.md) and [AttributableMap](../../../experimental/dds/attributable-map/README.md) for more details

 When the app loads it will update the URL.
 Copy that new URL into a second browser and note that if you click the button in one browser, the counter value and attribution information in other browsers are synchronized as well.

 ![timestamp-watcher](./images/hitcounter.gif)

+Note: The current behavior displays a potential bug where there is a small delay in showing the attribution.
+It is probable that this bug is caused by a lack of synchronization between the `setCore` and `setAttribution` functions.
+We are addressing the bug right now.

 <!-- AUTO-GENERATED-CONTENT:START (README_EXAMPLE_GETTING_STARTED_SECTION:usesTinylicious=TRUE) -->